Edward Woods, Paralegal

 Theresa began her career as a Paralegal gaining valuable knowledge through her internship with the Crown Prosecutor of Provincial Offences in Brantford Court.
 She continued gaining valuable experiences working in Court Operations in Milton, Burlington, Brantford and Hamilton for Criminal Court and Small Claims enforcement office.
 Currently with Benchmark Legal Offices representing clients in Provincial Offence, Criminal, and Small Claims courts.

-Helpful Guide to Understanding Rules Regarding Civility Within Legal Processes Litigants in legal proceedings can often make the process of litigation more...Learn More
+Litigants in legal proceedings can often make the process of litigation more difficult than necessary through the use of uncivil and discourteous conduct.Learn More

-Importance of Professional Representation While some people may choose self-representation over the cost of hiring a paralegal, all too often the...Learn More
+While some people may choose self-representation over the cost of hiring a paralegal, all too often the self-represented make mistakes in the legal process...Learn More